iMESchelp!

 7.2.10 Datalist Manager

 Manage saved Datalists and their attributes.
-The manager displays the size of each Datalist, and options for deleting attributes and downloading dataframes.
+The manager displays the size of each Datalist, and options for deleting attributes.

 7.2.11 Delete Datalists